head-first-design-patterns/strategy-pattern/README.md

 - MallardDuck, RubberDuck `IS-A` Duck.
 - MallardDuck and RubberDuck both are composed of behaviors.
 These behaviors are encapsulated and can be changed at runtime.

-- WeatherData is the subject/publisher.
-- All displays subscribe to/observer/listen for changes in state of weather.
-- As soon as weather changes, WeatherData updates all its subscribers/listeners/observers that some state has changed.
-- All observers on being updated of state change, `pull` the data they need from the publisher/subject

 ### Running the code

 ```